 Thinking of heading off to the islands but don’t know where to start?
-Here’s a guide on how to island hop in the South Pacific, including essential information, estimated costs, what to expect and lots more!
+Here’s a guide on how to island-hop in the South Pacific, including essential information, estimated costs, what to expect, and lots more!

 10. Champagne Beach – Espiritu Santo

 Even after visiting Vanuatu’s most famous beach, I haven’t figured out how Champagne Beach got its name.
 After hours of gazing out towards the blue waters with nothing but powdery white sand between my toes, I came up with a possible theory: touching down on Champagne Beach on the island of Espiritu Santo feels like opening that expensive bottle of champagne you might be saving for a special occasion.
-After visiting this beach, a well deserved toast is certainly to be made.
+After visiting this beach, a well-deserved toast is certainly to be made.

 9. Anaho Beach – Nuku Hiva

 In the distant Marquesas Islands of French Polynesia, Nuku Hiva is an island of many wonders.
 In fact, it reminded me so much of Jurassic Park, that I was on the constant lookout for dinosaurs.
 After an arduous hike up to a mountain pass, you catch your first glimpse of Anaho Bay, a magical crescent that seems to be detached from the rest of the world.
 Should you stay up here and enjoy the views or head down to the beach?
 That’s a tough call.
-Once you make it down to the soft sand, a family of copra farmers living completely off the grid greet you with a huge Polynesian smile.
+Once you make it down to the soft sand, a family of copra farmers living completely off the grid greets you with a huge Polynesian smile.
 Who needs WiFi or a Walmart when you have this as your front yard?